atom-model/ATOM/README.md

 Alternatively, you can use the "-v" flag in "docker run" command line to mount a volume, for example "-v dir_in_your_host:dir_in_container".

 If you run "docker run -it --rm -p 18888:8888 gplates/atom /bin/bash", the Jupyter Notebook will not be started.
 You need to run /build/ATOM/docker/notebook.sh manually.

+### Run Python script

+You can write Python scripts to manipulate and run the model.
+See `benchmark/run.py` for an example.

+Go into bechmark directory and run:

+        python run.py

+You will then have output in the `output/` directory to analyse.

+You can run "utils/create_atm_maps.py" to create and save maps in the directory ./atm_maps.

 ## Repo contents